juniorgasparotto/SysCommand/readme.md

 Install-Package SysCommand
 ```

-_Note: the package brings the `Program.cs.txt` file that contains a template well goal.
-You can use it by changing your `Program.cs` for this file._
+_Note: the package brings the `Program.cs.txt` file that contains a basic template.
+To use it, replace the contents of the `Program.cs` file with the contents of this file._

 ## <a name="presentation-how-it-works" />How does it work?

-It works as an automatic command line parser where all parse tasks are the framework, leaving the programmer focused on business rules of your application.
+It works as an automatic command lines, leaving the programmer focused on business rules of your application.

 In addition, he has a feature to simulate a command prompt within the own Visual Studio, eliminating the need to test your application outside of the development environment.

-Other essential resources as `help` , `verbose` , `tratamento de erros` and others are also supported.
+Other essential resources as `help` , `verbose` , `error handling` and others are also supported.

 **Simple example:**